 What did you think an artist would pick up on from your poem?

 Poet Lisa Oritz: I assumed it would be a somber piece, but I like how non-literal it is.
-The abstract sculptures are photographed in matter-of-fact way that I find surprising and interesting.
+The abstract sculptures are photographed in a matter-of-fact way that I find surprising and interesting.
 They are not sentimental images, and I appreciate that.

 What inspires you in this poem?

 Artist Kevin Morrow: What inspires me in this poem is its mystery and coolness.
-I immediately felt objects were needed rather than image.
-And the placement within the wooden box was necessary as the poem gave me this country, barn, plains feel to it for me.
+I immediately felt objects were needed rather than images.
+And the placement within the wooden box was necessary as the poem gave me this country, barn, plains feel to it, for me.
 I can’t say exactly why that is, but that is the beauty of writing…there are words that have meaning(s) but when strung together well, they create a picture or in this case objects which cannot be described as such with words.

 Did the visual artist refract any element of the poem that made you see the poem differently?

 Poet Lisa Oritz: The choice of a photographed still life is lovely—concurrently abstract and concrete, like grief itself.
 Morrow didn’t illustrate the poem—he reacted to it.
 Much more interesting.